 Aura Concurrent User Licensing FAQ

-With the upcoming Aura 2.0 release, a transition to Concurrent User Licensing will be required.
+With the upcoming Aura 2.0 release, a transition to concurrent user licensing will be required.
 This will involve the following changes:

 What are the benefits?